canalplus/rx-player/doc/infos/dash/presentationTimeOffset.md

   - the time possibly set in the request (requestSegmentTime)

-  - the time as anounced in the corresponding attribute of the manifest (manifestTime)
+  - the time as announced in the corresponding attribute of the manifest (manifestTime)

   - the time used in the corresponding Segment Object in the RxPlayer